yowenter/claude-ipam/README.md

 ## Deploy

 ```
-# dependency: you should deploy your own etcd
+# dependency: you should deploy your own etcd.
-# and modify the claude-config cm
+# modify the claude-config cm, speciy the etcdEndpoints.

 cd deploy/base
 kustomize build | kubectl apply -f -